 Terms of appointment vary, and members may request re-appointment (in some cases up to a total of four years) by filling out a new volunteer form.
 Many members have asked us how YALSA evaluates them when looking at requests to be re-appointed to a group or to be appointed to another group.
 We look at:

 - Participation: How active has the group member been during his/her term?
-As examples, has the member actively participated in projects, communicated with group members in a timely manner, taken a proactive role in accomplishing the work of the group, been a supportive team member, and/or participated in any events or programs organized by the group?
+As examples, has the member actively participated in projects, communicated with group members in a timely and respectful manner, taken a proactive role in accomplishing the work of the group, been a supportive team member, and/or participated in any events or programs organized by the group?

 - Attendance: Did the member attend and participate in all required face-to-face meetings, virtual work sessions, conference calls, etc.?